shliamin/OpenCV-Mitosis-Detection/README.md

-## Efim Shliamin: Automated Mitosis Detection and Analysis in Histological Images Using OpenCV and Image Processing Techniques
+## Automated Mitosis Detection and Analysis in Histological Images Using OpenCV and Image Processing Techniques

+###  Efim Shliamin

 ### Prerequisites